FRA’s New Midwest Regional Rail Plan

 The plan envisions a network that consists of several “pillar corridors” radiating out from Chicago, with endpoints in Minneapolis-St. Paul, St. Louis, Indianapolis, and Detroit.
 These corridors are the system’s backbone.
 Their real power, though, isn’t that they would move people at high speeds from point to point within each corridor.
 Their power lies in the way they would make connections much faster and easier between hundreds of cities throughout the Midwest.

 That’s because the “pillar corridors” would integrate with transit systems and regional lines that connect mid-sized and major cities—like Indianapolis and Cincinnati, and Kansas City and St. Louis.
-There would be 24 trains per day on the “pillar”lines and 16 trains per day on the regional lines—a vast increase over current service levels for U.S. passenger trains.
+There would be between 16 and 24 daily roundtrips trains per day on the “pillar” lines—a vast increase over current service levels for U.S. passenger trains.

-Incorporating these different lines into a single vision and coordinating them—as the Midwest Regional Rail Plan envisions—gives travelers lots of new options.
+Incorporating these different lines into an integrated network—as the Midwest Regional Rail Plan envisions—would give travelers lots of new options.

 The report notes, for example, that there are 189 connections between city pairs if the corridors in the plan are considered as standalone entities, independent of the others.
 But in a network model—i.e., a model in which travelers can transfer easily between two corridors—the city-pair connections increase to nearly 1,100.